Yakuza Kiwami 2

-Yakuza Kiwami 2 is an action-adventure video game developed by Ryu Ga Gotoku Studio and published by Sega.
-It is a remake of the 2006 video game Yakuza 2 for the PlayStation 2, and is the Yakuza series' second remake title following 2016's Yakuza Kiwami.
-It was developed using the Dragon game engine from Yakuza 6.
+Yakuza Kiwami 2 is a 2017 action-adventure game developed by Ryu Ga Gotoku Studio and published by Sega.
+It is a remake of the 2006 video game Yakuza 2 for the PlayStation 2, the second remake in the Yakuza series following 2016's Yakuza Kiwami.
+It was developed using the Dragon Engine, previously used for Yakuza 6.
 The game was released for PlayStation 4 on December 7, 2017 in Japan, and worldwide on August 28, 2018.
 It was released for Windows worldwide on Steam on May 9, 2019 and released for Xbox One on July 30, 2020.
 A version for cloud-based platform Amazon Luna was released on January 19, 2023.
+A Nintendo Switch 2 version is scheduled to release on November 13, 2025, and versions for PlayStation 5 and Xbox Series X/S on December 8, 2025.

 Yakuza Kiwami 2 was followed up by the spinoff titles Fist of the North Star: Lost Paradise and Judgment in 2018, and the next mainline installment Yakuza: Like a Dragon in 2020.
+The Kiwami remake series was followed by a Yakuza 3 remake titled Yakuza Kiwami 3, set to be released in February 2026.

 Gameplay

 Yakuza Kiwami 2 is a remake of Yakuza 2, and is an action-adventure game set in an open world environment and played from a third-person perspective.
 Similar to the previous remake title, Yakuza Kiwami, Kiwami 2 follows the same plot structure of Yakuza 2 while adding new gameplay features and enhancements from later titles, as well as new story elements to resolve confusing plot points in the original release and tie the game more closely to other titles in the series.
 The player controls series protagonist Kazuma Kiryu as they explore the fictional Japanese districts of Kamurocho, Tokyo and Sotenbori, Osaka, based on the real life locations of Kabukicho and Dōtonbori, respectively.
 Combat is based on that previously seen in Yakuza 6, though with a variety of new moves and special cinematic 'Heat Moves'.
 A new story scenario, entitled "The Majima Saga" features recurring series anti-hero Goro Majima as a playable character.
 The Cabaret Club minigame from Yakuza 0 returns, as does the Clan Creator from Yakuza 6, bringing in New Japan Pro-Wrestling stars Keiji Mutoh, Masahiro Chono, Riki Choshu, Genichiro Tenryu, and Tatsumi Fujinami.